 Upstairs screaming continues.

-Bat very mad.
+Bat is very mad.

-Bat is finally deposited in oatmeal box.
+The bat is finally deposited in oatmeal box.

-Baby is fed another bottle.
+The baby is fed another bottle.

-Grand girl is calmed down enough to sleep.
+The grand girl is calmed down enough to sleep.

 Papa goes to bed and snores.